-I want the viewer to feel that they are moving in a metaphor for three dimensional space as they encounter the works; floating together with the objects, the direct spatial relationship between the viewer and the object being reinforced.
-To this end, I have thought of designing a ‘virtual gallery’ in which only the works exist in a relationship with the viewer.
-A space, or rather the sense of it, created by the illusion of linear perspective alone.
+I want the viewer to feel that they are moving in a metaphor for three-dimensional space as they encounter the works; floating together with the objects, the direct spatial relationship between the viewer and the object being reinforced.
+To this end, I have thought of designing a ‘virtual gallery’ in which only the works exist in a relationship with the viewer: space, or rather the sense of it, created by the illusion of linear perspective alone.

 The physical show at Camberwell would have offered the visitor something concrete and real.
 The virtual show is conceptually a very different experience that cannot replace the physical one.
 This is something I want to take as an opportunity rather than a trade-off, physical shows can come later, but this involves someone who can do this work.